plasma-disassembler/plasma/README.md

 ![reverse](http://hippersoft.fr/projects/rev.jpg)

-By opening `d3/index.html` you will able to see the flow graph :
+By opening `d3/index.html` you will be able to see the flow graph :

 ![graph](http://hippersoft.fr/projects/graph.jpg)